 Family and Community Health Concentration Courses

-CSR 590 – International Health Seminar (3 credit hours)
+CSR 590 – International Health (3 credit hours)

 This course is an introduction to public health priorities from an international perspective, illustrating the interdependent nature of health promotion and disease prevention issues across diverse regions and populations.
 Coursework examines population health determinants, contrasting industrialized and developing countries and how these influence health goals established by public health institutions, such as the World Health Organization, philanthropic foundations and governmental agencies.

-HDFS 590 – Health in the Social Context (3 credit hours)
+HDFS 590 – Families and Health (3 credit hours)

 NUTR 590 – World Food Problems (3 credit hours)